 - Inventions databases

-The majority of the users (78%) viewed the website on a desktop or a laptop.
-21% used a mobile phone and 1% a tablet computer.
-Compared to 2019 the number of visitors using a mobile phone or a tablet has decreased a little.
+The majority of the users (80,3%) viewed the website on a desktop or a laptop.
+12,6% used a mobile phone, 0,6% a tablet and one person used a TV.
+Compared to 2021, the percentage of users viewing the website with mobile phones and tablets has decreased.

 User statistics of public databases of the Estonian Patent Office